cademirci/cademirci.github.io/CS/CProgramming.md

 		P
 		[] [] [] []
 		R
-		Error: No element to remove!
+		Error: No element to remove.
 	*/

 <br><br><br>